johnapmaher/rag-demo/README.md

 # RAG Demo

-This repository showcases a full-stack application demonstrating the Retrieval-Augmented Generation (RAG) model.
+This repository showcases a full-stack application demonstrating Retrieval-Augmented Generation (RAG).
 The application includes:

-- **Backend**: Implements the RAG model by combining retrieval-based and generation-based approaches to produce accurate and contextually relevant responses.
+- **RAG pipeline architecture**: A serverless implementation of a RAG pipeline - IaC defined in the `template.yml` AWS SAM template - deployed via GitHub actions.
-- **Frontend**: Provides a web-based interface for users to interact with the RAG model, input queries, and view generated responses along with the retrieved documents.
+- **User Interface**: Simple React application provides a web-based interface for users to interact with the system, providing document upload and document query.

 ## Architecture